 6000 watts Generator

-This type of generator can power appliances with the rate of 3400 watts.
+This type of generator can power appliances at a rate of 3400 watts.
 These may include:

 - Radial saw or small air conditioner